edinburgh-napier/set09121/lectures/lecture18.md

  - are you testing to see if a level is the right difficulty?
  - are you testing to get a general review?
 2. Make a corect environment for your test. <!-- .element: class="fragment" -->
- - Turn off trouble features or levels to isolate the feature you want to test
+ - Turn off features or levels with issues to isolate just the feature you want to test
 3. Pick your test canditates, and make sure to inform them accordingly <!-- .element: class="fragment" -->
 4. Be aware of what you do/don't tell test participants beforehand <!-- .element: class="fragment" -->
 5. RECORD THE TEST (Screen capture) <!-- .element: class="fragment" -->